Insights from Jan-Ove Waldner!

 3. Player 2’s Role: Player 2 must return all shots back to Player 1’s backhand corner while keeping a close eye on Player 1’s movements to anticipate the sudden switch.

 This drill is not just about returning the ball but also about developing the ability to observe subtle cues from the opponent, such as a shift in grip, body position, or shot trajectory.
 Waldner cautions that this exercise can be challenging at first but insists that regular practice will lead to noticeable improvement.
+So, the next time you step up to the table, remember: train your eyes, trust your instincts, and approach the game with the focus and creativity of the GOAT himself.

 Start Your Free Trial Today